rackerlabs/technical-blog/_posts/2014-02-05-using-cloud-init-with-rackspace-cloud.markdown

 What if you want something simple that's easy to use but is powerful enough to compliment your existing configuration management?

-Enter cloud-init, a project by Canonical that is designed to work across cloud providers and public/private clouds.
+Enter cloud-init, a project that is designed to work across cloud providers and public/private clouds.
 It's easy to use, and can be a great alternative or complement to your existing configuration management.